natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     4 drwxr-xr-x 3 vagrant vagrant 4096 Aug 21 14:50 lib
     4 -rw-r--r-- 1 vagrant vagrant   75 Aug 21 14:50 pyvenv.cfg

-To move to a virtual environment, you must execute the command:
+To move to a virtual environment, you should execute command:

 ::

     $ source new/pyneng/bin/activate

-To exit the virtual environment, use command “deactivate”:
+To exit virtual environment, use command “deactivate”:

 ::